 Parent Coaching Examples

-Parent coaching is particularly effective when working with neurodevelopmental disorders (autism, ADD, ADHD), eating disorders, and behavioral issues, including ODD and conduct problems.4,5,6,7,11,14 In general, it’s a valuable tool for parents who “don’t know where to begin.”
+Parent coaching is particularly effective when working with neurodevelopmental disorders (autism, ADD, ADHD), eating disorders, and behavioral issues, including ODD and conduct problems.4,5,6,7,11,14 Parent coaching is a valuable tool for parents who “don’t know where to begin.”

 Neurodevelopmental Disorders

 Parent coaching helps parents identify support groups and navigate school accommodations or individualized education plans (IEPs).
 Coaches can also answer questions about psychoeducation and how neurodevelopmental differences impact learning, relationship-building, and problem-solving.
-Parents gain knowledge about dealing with the symptoms associated with these conditions such as sensory preferences, overstimulation, lack of focus, hyperactivity, hyperfixation, and social-emotional issues.4,5,6,7,14
+Parents learn about dealing with symptoms associated with these conditions, such as sensory preferences, overstimulation, lack of focus, hyperactivity, ADHD hyperfixation, and social-emotional issues.4,5,6,7,14

 Eating Disorders

-Parent coaching is considered an essential part of eating disorder treatment among youth and adolescents as it provides psychoeducation about the origin of the behavior.16 Additionally, training parents to adopt appropriate emotional understanding of comorbid factors such as emotional imbalance, low self-esteem, self image issues, and maladaptive coping is helpful to promote an adaptive response.16
+Parent coaching is considered an essential part of eating disorder treatment among youth and adolescents as it provides psychoeducation about the origin of the behavior.16 Additionally, coaches train parents to adopt an appropriate emotional understanding of comorbid factors, such as emotional imbalance, low self-esteem, self-image issues, and maladaptive coping, to promote an adaptive response.16

 Cost of a Parenting Coach

-The average price for a parent coaching session is $100.00, but it can go as low as $50.00 or as high as $300.00 when paying out of pocket.17 Because it can be performed by a variety of providers, cost varies.
-Many individuals don’t identify parent coaching as part of the therapeutic process; therefore, they can’t consider it “‘therapy,” which raises costs.2,17 Depending on insurance, other providers will offer parent coaching under the umbrella of parent consultation.1,3
+The average price for a parent coaching session is $100.00, but it can go as low as $50.00 or as high as $300.00 when paying out of pocket.17 Cost varies because various providers can perform parent coaching.
+Many individuals don’t identify parent coaching as part of the therapeutic process; therefore, they can’t consider it “‘therapy,” which raises costs.2,17 Depending on insurance, other providers will offer parent coaching under the parent consultation umbrella.1,3

 How to Find a Parent Coach

-Any parent interested in parent coaching should do research online, consult with their providers, and contact their insurance company to assess their options based on needs.
-You can also use an online directory like Choosing Therapy to find a parent coach, just like you would a therapist, and look for references to the models listed above in their profile.
+Any parent interested in parent coaching should research online, consult with their providers, and contact their insurance company to assess their options based on needs.
+You can also use an online therapist directory to find a parent coach, just like you would a therapist, and look for references to the models listed above in their profile.

 What to Expect at Your First Session

-Depending on insurance, parent coaching sessions can last anywhere between 15-60 minutes.
-Typically, you will discuss parent strategies, adaptive communication, psychoeducation, intervention, and support.1 Parents who choose to hire a specific parent coach will spend the initial session gathering information and goal-setting based on family needs.2,4,5
+Depending on insurance coverage, parent coaching sessions can last 15-60 minutes.
+Typically, you will discuss parent strategies, adaptive communication, psychoeducation, intervention, and support.1 Parents who hire a specific parent coach will spend the initial session gathering information and goal-setting based on family needs.2,4,5

-Additional providers such as parent partners and parent aids are considered supplemental clinical services and require the clinician to create a goal in the existing treatment plan.1 Initial sessions with these types of providers will be based around making a plan to achieve the identified goal.1
+Additional providers such as parent partners and parent aids are considered supplemental clinical services and require the clinician to create a goal in the existing treatment plan.1 Initial sessions with these providers will be based on planning to achieve the identified goal.1

 Is Parent Coaching Effective?

-Multiple studies determine that parent coaching has a positive influence in the efficacy of treatment outcomes for children, especially in relation to autism spectrum diagnosis, eating disorders, and conduct issues.2,4,5,6,8,11,16,18 From a systemic lens, any parent who wishes to learn helpful strategies to support their child could benefit from parent coaching.13
+Multiple studies suggest that parent coaching can positively influence the efficacy of treatment outcomes for children, especially regarding autism spectrum diagnosis, eating disorders, and conduct issues.2,4,5,6,8,11,16,18 From a systemic lens, any parent who wishes to learn helpful strategies to support their child could benefit from parent coaching.13

 How Is Parent Coaching Different Than Other Counseling Options?